gchustz/snake/README.md

-To run the main script: `python3 snake.py`
+To run the main script: `python3 snake.py`, optionally `python3 snake.py > /dev/null` if the STDOUT is annoying.

 There are no CLI arguments yet.